MkYacine/Ava/README.md

 ## To do
 - Write unit tests and setup CI/CD jobs
+- Add password to access the streamlit app
 ## Setting up the ngrok server

 ### First-time setup